Growing Zones: 4-8 outdoors(hardy down to -20℉) 4-8 outdoors

 - AZ, CA, ID, OR

 The crisp, juicy Mutsu (also known as Crispin) is one of the most popular varieties of apples.
-They’re delicious right off the vine, and their sweet, yet tart flavor add an extraordinary flair to cooked dishes.
+Why?
+Because they’re delicious right off the branch, and their sweet yet tart flavor adds an extraordinary flair to cooked dishes.
+And you get fruit after your tree’s very first year of growth.

-The Mutsu Apple has a unique texture that is ideal for preparing pies.
-The coarsely-grained flesh holds up well when baked, making the Mutsu a favorite amongst baking enthusiasts.
-Notably larger than some varieties, you can make a full pie with as few as three apples!
+Bakers love this apple for a reason.
+The Mutsu Apple has a unique texture ideal for preparing pies and coarsely-grained flesh that holds up well when baked, making the Mutsu a favorite amongst baking enthusiasts.
+And since it’s notably larger than other varieties, you can make a full pie with as few as three apples!

-Because we take pride in our trees, our horticultural experts are with you every step of the way.
-If you have questions – please give us a call!
-Want this tree?
-Order today!
+Plus, we take pride in our trees, so our horticultural experts are with you every step of the way.
+When you order your Mutsu, you get more than just a tree – you get a guarantee of fast, delicious and healthy fruit.
+Order your own Mutsu Apple Tree today!

 Mutsu (Crispin) Apple Tree Pollination